bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-If the AS knows the identifier for the current user and has
+If the AS knows the identifier for the RO and has
 permission to do so [[ editor's note: from the user's consent or
-data policy or ... ]], the AS MAY [return the user's information in its response](#response-subject).
+data policy or ... ]], the AS MAY [return the RO's information in its response](#response-subject).

 The "sub_ids" and "assertions" request fields are independent of
 each other, and a returned assertion MAY omit a requested subject